cpp-niel/mfl/README.md

 ### Third party libraries, fonts, tools and services

-Many thanks to the authors and contributors of the following third party libraries, fonts tools and services with which *mfl* is developed, built and tested:
+Many thanks to the authors and contributors of the following third party libraries, fonts, tools and services with which *mfl* is developed, built and tested:
 -   [**range-v3**](https://github.com/ericniebler/range-v3) for extended range support
 -   [**fmt**](https://github.com/fmtlib/fmt) for text formatting